mappls-api/mapmyindia-rest-api/mapmyindia-maps-auto-suggest-api-example/Readme.md

 3. `placeAddress` (string): Address of the location.
 4. `type` (string): type of location POI or Country or City (if available)
 5. `latitude` (double): Latitude of the location.
+Geometry information is NOT available in most use-case driven response; and is RESTRICTED.
 6. `longitude` (double): longitude of the location.
+Geometry information is NOT available in most use-case driven response; and is RESTRICTED.
 7. `orderIndex` (integer): the order where this result should be placed
 8. `entryLatitude` (double): Entry point Latitude of the location.
+Geometry information is NOT available in most use-case driven response; and is RESTRICTED.
 9. `entryLongitude` (double): Entry point longitude of the location.
+Geometry information is NOT available in most use-case driven response; and is RESTRICTED.
 10. `resultType` (string): Type of the result according to user generated content (UGC).
 Mostly is 'UAP'.
 11. `userName` (string): The username of the person who has added this place.